 This summer, Kintisch will be a Byrdcliffe Cottage Artist in Residence with partial funding courtesy of the Pollack-Krasner Foundation.
-Last year, they were a Byrdcliffe Communal Artist-in-Residence for visual arts and in 2021, a recipient of a Silver Sun Foundation writing residency in Woodstock, N.Y.
-Kintisch has published four books since 2020 about the confluence of artistic and spiritual practices.
-Their most recent and ongoing series, From One Tongue Came Thousands More, includes oil paintings on paper although collage and ink paintings on paper are also included.
+Last year, they were a Byrdcliffe Communal Artist-in-Residence for visual arts and in 2021, a recipient of a Silver Sun Foundation residency through The Secret City - also in Woodstock, N.Y. - where they kick-started the last of four self-published books about the confluence of artistic and spiritual practice.
+Their two most recent and ongoing series, Sleights of Mind and From One Tongue Came Thousands More, consist mostly of oil paintings on paper although collage and ink paintings on paper are also included.
 These works explore the cumulative transformative power of fragments, abstractions, and the repetition of devotional iconography and the terrain of the trance practitioner.